What Does Flow Matching Bring To TD Learning?: Acknowledgements

 \section{Acknowledgements}

 We thank Zheyuan Hu, Amrith Setlur, Lehong Wu, Max Sobol Mark, Sreyas Venkatraman, Preston Fu, and Paul Zhou for feedback on an earlier version of this paper.
 We thank all members of the CMU AIRe lab for their support.
 AK thanks Amrith Setlur, Abhishek Gupta, and Max Simchowitz for helpful discussions.
 This work is supported by the Office of Naval Research under N00014-24-2206, Schmidt Sciences AI2050 Early Career Fellowship, and an Amazon gift.
 We thank the TRC program of Google Cloud for TPU resources, babel cluster at CMU, and NCSA Delta for providing GPU resources that enabled this work.
+This work used the Delta advanced computing and data resource at the National Center for Supercomputing Applications (NCSA) through allocation CIS250548 from the Advanced Cyberinfrastructure Coordination Ecosystem: Services And Support (ACCESS) program.
+Delta is supported by the National Science Foundation (award OAC-2005572) and the State of Illinois, and ACCESS is supported by U.S. National Science Foundation grants 2138259, 2138286, 2138307, 2137603, and 2138296.